Code-Institute-Submissions/MaeveHughes-TravelPix_AprResub/README.md

 ### Database
 - The website is data-centric with html, javascript and css used with the bootstrap(version 5) framework as a frontend
-- The backend consists of Python built with the Django framework with a database of a Postgres for the deployed Heroku version(production)
+- The backend consists of Python built with the Django framework with a database of a Postgres for the deployed Heroku version(production).

 #### Models
-- The following models were created to represent the database model structure for the website
+- The following models were created to represent the database model structure for the website.

 ##### Account Model
 - The Account model has a one-to-one relationship with User.